ibm-cloud-docs/cephaas/sds-cli-reference.md

 * Host ID whose details you want to view
 	* Flag: `--host-id HOST-ID`

 * Unique volume-mapping identifier.
-This can be found by viewing either the associated volume or host you'd like to complete this operation against
+This ID can be found by viewing either the associated volume or host you'd like to complete this operation against.
 	* Flag: `--volume-mapping-id VOLUME-MAPPING_ID`

 * API Endpoint in the URL form.